Skip to the main content.

 But you probably shouldn’t since it needs to be updated every time ownership in your company changes – which is every time you award equity to a new employee, raise a round of investment, or there are any significant changes to shareholders' details.

-We cover everything you need to know about cap tables, including what makes a good one, how to keep yours up-to-date and how to use it to your advantage in our ultimate guide to cap table management.
+We won't do a deep dive into cap tables here as we cover everything you need to know, including what makes a good one, how to keep yours up-to-date, and how to use it to your advantage in the Ultimate Guide to Cap Table Management

 2. CoSec duties

-In terms of equity management, there are key activities that fall within that category that must legally be taken care of.
+Equity management-wise, there are key activities that must legally be taken care of.

 • Any new shares issued (within the last 20 days)